 This page will introduce you to novels set in American religious communities.
-These texts must always be taught as literary fictions, not transparent representations of reality, but students can nevertheless learn a great deal about the religious lives and experiences of diverse Americans by reading novels set in diverse communities.
+These texts must always be taught as literary fictions not transparent representations of reality, but students can nevertheless learn a great deal about the religious lives of diverse Americans by reading novels set in diverse communities.

 Most of these texts are appropriate for high school students.
-If you’re looking for books for younger students, you might want to check out the Center for the Study of Multicultural Children’s Literature or the ADL’s list of multicultural and anti-bias books for children.
-These lists are not focused on religious diversity, per se, but they include books for younger readers that speak to the religious experiences of diverse Americans.
-Also, you can click here for a list of short stories exploring faith, religion, and tradition, many of which are available to download as pdfs.
+To find books for younger students, you might want to check out the World Religions for Kids’ Book Recommendations, or the Center for the Study of Multicultural Children’s Literature, or the ADL’s list of multicultural and anti-bias books for children (the last two aren’t focused on religion, per se, but they include some books on religious diversity).
+Also click here for a list of short stories exploring religion and spirituality, many of which are available to download as pdfs.
+And please click here for curriculum projects on religion and literature by our past Religious Worlds summer scholars.

 Buddhism and Buddhist Communities